-All transducers in Cyl.1, Ring5 and Ring10 (except W134 and W135 which are placed above the canister) have stopped to work.
+All transducers in Cyl.1, Ring5 and Ring10 have stopped to work.

 The reason for the successive malfunction of these is not clear but the transducers do not work very well at high relative humidity.
 It is interesting to note that the drying indicated by transducers W134 and W135, which are placed just above the canister, has stopped and turned into a slow wetting.
+Unfortunately, also these transducers have now stopped working.
 All transducers between the rock and the canister in rings 5 and 10 indicate a high degree of saturation, which confirm the results of the Wescor psychrometers.